josheghani-dev/persianize/README.md

 # Persianize
-Persianize is set of php tools for validating and converting data in true persian.
+Persianize is set of php tools for validating and converting data in true Persian.

 * [Convert](#convert)
 * [Validate](#validate)